rayswilling/PowerOfTruth/README.md

 ## Documentation

 We created a [wiki](https://github.com/rayswilling/PowerOfTruth/wiki) page which has notes from all our stand ups and retros.
+We used [trello](https://trello.com/b/RDFMIatH/foxy-news) to assign tasks.